Download PDF

 Prepared for 2126 Brandenstreet LLC · May 15, 2026

-2126–2136 W Branden Street is a fully designed, permit-ready (Ready-to-Issue) development on two contiguous Echo Park parcels — 39 residential units entitled through the California State Density Bonus, 4 stories of wood-frame residential over 2 levels of subterranean parking.
+2126–2136 W Branden Street is a fully designed, Ready-to-Issue (RTI) development on two contiguous Echo Park parcels — 39 residential units entitled through the California State Density Bonus, 4 stories of wood-frame residential over 2 levels of subterranean parking.
 The site delivers a developer-buyer an unusually de-risked starting point: the entitlement is complete, the construction documents are drawn, and the project can pursue two distinct exits — build-to-rent or for-sale condominium.

 39